naz-zal/event-logger/README.md

 # Event Logger

 A simple event logger written for the ATTiny2313A that displays the time and date of a 0 ➡ 1 logical transition event.
-A more in-depth overview is included at (link)[nazzalnaseer.me]
+A more in-depth overview is included in a post on my [portfolio](nazzalnaseer.me) website.